Wireless for Machine Learning: Review of SISO over-the-air computation

 In~\cite{ahn2019wireless} \ac{FD} is combined with \ac{CoMAC}.
 First, each device combines the model outputs over multiple training samples, generating one value for each label.
 Then, for each label, a global average is calculated over-the-air.
 This can lead to massive reductions in communication cost but unlike the gradient sparsification schemes, \ac{FD} does have a noticeable drop in classification accuracy.
 The numerical study conducted in~\cite{ahn2019wireless} suggests it can be between 1-20\% lower than \ac{FL}.

-\subsubsection{Training with Noisy Gradients}
+\subsection{Training with noisy gradients}

-Unlike all papers we have surveyed so far, which used channel inversion to invert the fading effect, see Eq.(~\ref{eq:preequalizedsum}), the authors of~\cite{sery2019sequential} suggest \ac{CoMAC} without treating fading.
-Since fading is not inverted, the received gradient average $\nabla F(\vtW^t)$ at the \ac{PS} represents a noisy and distorted version of the transmitted gradients.
+Unlike all papers we have surveyed so far, which used channel inversion to combat fading, see Eq.~(\ref{eq:preequalizedsum}), the authors of~\cite{sery2019sequential} suggest just transmitting without doing any precoding.
+Such a scheme has the advantage of not requiring a channel estimate, and a generally simpler implementation.
+However, since fading is not inverted, the received local models at the \ac{PS} represents a noisy and distorted version of the transmitted local models.
 This distorted average is then used to perform the \ac{FL} update directly.
-The important contribution of this paper is an upper bound on the \ac{FL} loss given the distorted and noisy gradient.
-An extended convergence analysis is given in~\cite{sery2019analog} containing simulation results based on the Million Song Dataset~\cite{bertin2011million}.
-The results reveal improvement in terms of estimation error compared to \ac{DSGD} with orthogonal communications.
+An important contribution of this paper is an upper bound on the \ac{FL} loss, arguably the first bound that considers \ac{AirComp}.
+An extended convergence and numerical analysis is given in~\cite{sery2020analog} containing simulation results based on the Million Song Dataset~\cite{bertin2011million}.
+The results reveal comparable or slightly worse \ac{FL} loss compared to a digital scheme but with significantly reduced energy consumption.

-\subsubsection{Data Sharing}
+\subsection{Data sharing}

-As a consequence of generating data in a distributed fashion, local data distributions at each device can be skewed in comparison to the global dataset.
-Consider the classic scenario of digit recognition.
-In the global MNIST dataset, we would have 10\% representation of each digit 0-9~\cite{lecun1998gradient}.
-If the label distribution of the local datasets does not match the global one, the distribution is non-iid, see Fig.~\ref{fig:non-iid}.
-This distinction is important because it has a massive effect on model performance, and it has been shown that non-\ac{IID} data distributions can harm \ac{FL} accuracy by up to 55\%~\cite{zhao2018federated}.
+In Section \ref{sub:prob_form_cml}, we explained that there is an important distinction to make between \ac{IID} and non-\ac{IID} training data distribution over the devices.
+With non-\ac{IID} data, there is no guarantee that the locally trained models resemble the global models, which can significantly harm \ac{FL} performance.
+In extreme examples, non-\ac{IID} data can harm the classification accuracy by up to 55\% \cite{zhao2018federated}.